 The reason this works so well, is because most consumers fall for the trick.
 Most consumers believe that in-authentic brands are in fact authentic (hence why we’re always told how important authenticity is).
-This is because very few people belong to the elite sub culture that those brands are ripping off.
+This is because very few people belong to the elite subculture that those brands are ripping off.
 To you and I, the casual observer, brands like The Body Shop, Lululemon, Green & Black’s, Innocent, etc. might look like “authentic brands”, but in reality they are pastiches, and have far more authentic competitors that we’ve never heard of.

 Just like your mum might think that Nickelback is “hard rock”, so too do you think that Brewdog is “craft beer”; and just like Nickelback such brands will have a small and dedicated group of haters who curse them for their in-authenticity.

 Today most of us recognise Starbucks for the pastiche of true coffee culture that it is, but in its years of ascendancy that wasn’t the case.
-Starbucks was, for a very long time, “the coinesseur’s choice”; a mark of status and taste, not mid-market conformity.
-The way they did this was by taking various characteristics of authentic coffee (espresso based drinks, Italian words, nods to bean provenance, etc.) and sanitising them; packaging them in a manner acceptable for mainstream tastes.
+Starbucks was, for a very long time, “the connoisseur’s choice”; a mark of status and taste, not mid-market conformity.
+The way they did this was by taking various characteristics of authentic coffee (espresso-based drinks, Italian words, nods to bean provenance, etc.) and sanitising them; packaging them in a manner acceptable for mainstream tastes.
 Bear in mind that proper Italian cafes had been around for a long time in the USA at that point.
 If the authentic experience was what mattered, one of them would have blown up long before Starbucks.
 But authenticity isn’t what matters.
 Being interesting-but-also-easy-to-buy is.
-And the quickest way to achieve that is to borrow the juicy bits of something pure, and ignore the bits that are hard to swallow.
+And the quickest way to achieve that is to borrow the juicy bits of something pure and ignore the bits that are hard to swallow.

-Starbucks was neither a broad commodity coffee chain, and nor was it a proper artisanal cafe.
+Starbucks’ strategy was neither a broad commodity coffee chain, and nor was it a proper artisanal cafe.
 It was the perfect blend of both.
 I cannot express my admiration highly enough for calling what is basically a milkshake a “frappuccino”.
 The cynicism is breathtaking, and thus so is the strategy.
 Because like it or not strategy is always a cynical act.
 It is always an act of manipulation; of behind-the-curtain computation designed to elicit your desired outcome.

-So, my appeal to all of you “authentic” brands out there, is get off your high horse.
-Walk into any groovy independent health foods shop, and you’ll find the shelves packed with genuinely authentic brands that neither you, nor anyone else, has heard of.
+So, my appeal to all of you “authentic” brands out there, is to get off your high horse.
+Walk into any groovy independent health foods shop, and you’ll find the shelves packed with genuinely authentic brands that neither you nor anyone else, has heard of.
 If that’s your ambition, then fine – but don’t kid yourself into believing that you are doing the noble thing.
-Because the truly noble thing is to create something people love and value; and to extend exciting ideas to the widest possible audience.
+Because the truly noble thing is to create something people love and value, and to extend exciting ideas to the widest possible audience.